 American English vs British English

 American English and British English can vary quite a bit, and this difference can be underlines in a professional context.
 You should consider your audience when employing one or the other in order to avoid offending your correspondant.
 If you have doubts, you can refer to official sources, like the Oxford Dictionary.

-- Translate email to english > Guide
+- Create free yahoo email > Guide